GGKOP/learning/README.md

 ### It worked!

-You are ready to go.
-We have a few recommended practices and things to do.

 * Use packages and following conventions for [structure](https://www.scala-sbt.org/1.x/docs/Directories.html) and [naming](http://docs.scala-lang.org/style/naming-conventions.html)
 * Package names should be clearly reflected in the testing hierarchy
 * Build tests for all your work